06393993/kenmyo-arch/README.md

 * `ownedBy` and `location.desc`: retrieve the Camera id from header `x-kenmyo-camera-id`, and query the `Device Management` through the path `devices.<camera-id>.["ownedBy", "locationDesc"]` to find the user who currently owns the Camera and the location description respectively.
 If no one owns the camera, the add function will not take effect.
 * `location.geolocation`: if the second parameter `coord` is provided, use this as the value for the field

-The router will check if the incoming IAM role is attached to the `ImageStorage.CanAdd` policy.
+The router will check if the incoming IAM role is attached to the `ImageStorageCanAddPolicy` policy.
 If not, the call to `add` function will be denied.
+This policy should only be attached to the Device Management service.
+Since the Image Storage will trust the Camera id provided in the request, so it's dangerous to assign other roles with this policy.

+#### Parameters and Outputs

+The whole system will be deployed as a CloudFormation stack, the parameters and outputs will be included.

+##### Parameters

+* `StackName`: the name of the stack to deploy to
+* `ImageCreatedTopicArn`: the arn of the topic where the event to publish when an image is added to the dynamodb
+* `ImagesS3Bucket`: the name of the S3 bucket where the images store, the stack will create the bucket
+* `ImagesMetaTable`: the name of the dynamodb table where the metadata of images store, the stack will create the table
+* `DeviceManagementAPIEndpoint`: the api endpoint of the Device Management service

+##### Outputs

+* `ImageStorageFullReadAccessPolicy`: the policy that allows a role to bypass the `x-kenmyo-user-id` authorization when request for images
+* `ImageStorageCanAddPolicy`: the policy that allows a role to call `add` function
+* `ImageStorageAPIEndpoint`: the url where the Image Storage service is hosted

 ## Image Search